PsnDth/PsnDth/README.md

 This is my second GitHub account that I use mainly for personal:tm: projects that I want to keep separate from my main account for some reason or another.

-I do work in many language, mainly Python as of late.
+I do work in many languages, mainly Python as of late.

 <!---
 - 👋 Hi, I’m @PsnDth